Documentation

 • Declaring params in your Python file

-• Wiring those params to the Test / backtest modal so you can set, save, and optimize them
+• Wiring those params to run modals so you can set, save, and optimize them (see also Run presets (.qcs))

 How it works at a glance